imofftoseethewizard/bloop/README.md

 To delete data, an actor calls a repository and asserts its identity during the handshake.
 Blocks can only be deleted by a delegate or the agent that created the block.

-*Signed* A message which has a cryptographic signature; in particular, the signature derived from the private key of the sender.
+*Signed* &mdash; A message which has a cryptographic signature; in particular, the signature derived from the private key of the sender.

-*Subscription* The process by which a client register's its key with an agent, and in return obtains its id.
+*Subscription* &mdash; The process by which a client register's its key with an agent, and in return obtains its id.

 The client calls the agent.
 In response to the handshake, the client sends a signed message